 Oops!
 Something went wrong while submitting the form

-Tax fraud is a generic term for anyone who willfully and intentionally tries to game the system.
-Whether through the failure to pay taxes, hiding income, underreporting income, overstating deductions, or falsifying records, the fraud aspect can manifest itself in a number of ways.
+Tax fraud is a generic term for anyone who willfully and intentionally tries to avoid paying legally owed taxes.
+Methods used in tax fraud include hiding income, underreporting income, overstating deductions, falsifying records, or hiding assets.
 While many people try to cut corners to save a few bucks at the end of the year, the potential gains are just not worth the possible penalties.

 On the state level, these cases are most often investigated and prosecuted by the Oklahoma Attorney General’s office.
 On the federal level, the cases are usually investigated by agents for the Internal Revenue Service (IRS) and prosecuted by the United States Attorney for the federal district in which the criminal activity occurred.